 |What does labor smell like?
 Labor is

-an art installation that re-creates the scent of people exerting
+a dynamic, self-regulating art installation that re-creates the scent of people exerting

 themselves under stressful conditions.
 There are, however, no people